Pantone Colour of 2019 Living Coral

 Springs and Autumns do first shop in your own closet before refreshing your wardrobes with variants of coral which range from soft peach thru perfect coral to orange reds.
 Check the precise rating in your colour booklet to see if you can go the whole hog, or maybe go for just a top or summer trousers.
 Perhaps a scarf, belt or handbag will work.
 As an Autumn I have a pair of coral suede shoes ready to step out when the weather warms up.
 Coral works well with all warm neutrals including the current 1970’s inspired browns, the Dulux colour of the year Spiced Honey, navy blue, greys, coffee, beiges, khaki or dark olive.
 Alternatively if the event or your Clothing Personality demands a more show -stopping look then go for it.
 Colour block to your heart’s content!

-Springs and Autumns could invest in House of Colour lip gloss Coral LG72 or a lipstick from our selection of 8 Corals: 174 Coral the brightest, 410 Copper the richest and 709 Soft Smooth Coral the softest.
+Springs and Autumns could invest in House of Colour lip gloss Coral LG72 or a lipstick from our selection of 8 Corals: 174 Coral the brightest, or 709 Soft Smooth Coral the softest.
 (Use your client code at the web shop checkout for discounted prices)

 Pantone’s choice of the name Living Coral is a laudable attempt to draw attention to society’s effect on the natural environment.
 Clothes production and disposal affects carbon emissions, water use and pollution.
 30% of the clothes in British wardrobes are rarely worn.
 Many randomly chosen lipsticks languish in the make-up bag.